-- The application must be submitted via the Heart Foundation Grants Management Portal. - The applicant will be considered the Chief Investigator A (CIA) on this project. - CIA must be an Australian or New Zealand citizen, an Australian permanent resident or have applied for Australian permanent residency at the time of the application. - CIA must be involved in cardiovascular research (including stroke research). - CIA must be from an NHMRC Administering Institution. - CIA must be based in Australia for at least 80% of the funding period. - CIA must be no more than 3 years post PhD prior to the application closing date (considering Career Disruptions). - The PhD pass date is the date of the letter advising that the PhD was passed.
-It is not the conferral date. - CIA must have been awarded their PhD by the time their funding commences. - Applicants may apply to undertake the Postdoctoral Fellowship between 0.6 FTE and 1.0 FTE.
+- The application must be submitted via the Heart Foundation Grants Management Portal. - The applicant will be considered the Chief Investigator A (CIA) on this project. - CIA must be an Australian or New Zealand citizen, an Australian permanent resident or have applied for Australian permanent residency at the time of the application. - CIA must be involved in cardiovascular research (including stroke research). - CIA must be from an NHMRC Administering Institution. - CIA must be based in Australia for at least 80% of the funding period. - CIA must be no more than 3 years post PhD prior to the application closing date (considering Career Disruptions only, not other Relative to Opportunity factors). - The PhD pass date is the date of the letter advising that the PhD was passed.
+It is not the conferral date. - CIA must have been awarded their PhD by the time their funding commences. - CIA must not have held a Heart Foundation Postdoctoral Fellowship. - Applicants may apply to undertake the Postdoctoral Fellowship between 0.6 FTE and 1.0 FTE.